 In the last section, we prove Theorem \ref{T:cr-R} which establishes a correspondence between the two families of Drinfeld polynomials originating from the two equivalent classifications of finite-dimensional irreducible representations of the Yangian.
 Furthermore, we explain how a highest weight vector remains a highest weight vector after pulling back the action of the Yangian via the isomorphism \eqref{J->R}.

 Yangians and quantum affine algebras are known to be intimately connected: see for instance \cite{Dr2, GuMa, GTL1,GTL2, GTL3}.
 It should thus be possible to obtain analogous results for quantum affine algebras: for instance, a complete proof of the equivalence of the original definition (see Section 4 in \cite{Dr1}) with Drinfeld's loop realization (given in \cite{Dr3}) was provided recently in \cite{Da1,Da2}.
-The $RTT$-presentation of quantum affine algebras when $\mfg=\mfso_N$ or $\mfg=\mfsp_N$ and its equivalence with the other two will be the subject of \cite{GRW3}.

 {\it Acknowledgements.} We thank V. Toledano Laredo for some helpful pointers and H. Nakajima for indicating that the results in Section A.8 of \cite{GTL1} can be used to prove Proposition \ref{grYzeta} below.
 The first and third named authors gratefully acknowledge the financial support of the Natural Sciences and Engineering Research Council of Canada provided via the Discovery Grant Program and the Alexander Graham Bell Canada Graduate Scholarships - Doctoral Program, respectively.
 Part of this work was done during the second named author's visits to the University of Alberta; he thanks the University of Alberta for the hospitality.
 The second named author was supported in part by the Engineering and Physical Sciences Research Council of the United Kingdom, grant number EP/K031805/1; he gratefully acknowledges the financial support.